sergeypechenkin/SpeakItRight-bot/readme.md

 7. You can check the webhook setting by calling another request: <br>
 `https://api.telegram.org/bot<token>/getWebhookInfo`

-# Part 4: VS Code
+# Part 4: VS Code - uploading app settings to Azure Function

 This marks the final stage of our workshop.
 Our application has been successfully deployed.
 Now, it's time to configure all the settings we've defined in the `local.settings.json` file.